vishrutkohli/mailman3/src/mailman/bin/docs/master.rst

 Mailman has a number of *runner subprocesses* which perform long-running tasks such as listening on an LMTP port, processing REST API requests, or processing messages in a queue directory.
-In normal operation, the ``bin/mailman`` command is used to start, stop and manage the runners.
+In normal operation, the ``mailman`` command is used to start, stop and manage the runners.
 This is just a wrapper around the real master watcher, which handles runner starting, stopping, exiting, and log file reopening.